grantcurell/projects/Run VPN on OS10/README.md

                 Client test-client added, configuration is available at: /root/test-client.ovpn
                 ```

-11. Copy the contents of your client config.
+13. Copy the contents of your client config.
 In my case this was from `/root/test-client.ovpn` and it looked like:

                 client
                 dev tun
                 proto udp
-                remote 130.45.32.252 1194
+                remote <SERVER ADDRESS> 1194
                 resolv-retry infinite
                 nobind
                 persist-key